-- When market crashes, people delay selling and always end up selling at the bottom
+- When the market crashes, people delay selling and always end up selling at the bottom

 Be Greedy when others are Fearful, Easy Said than Done

 Incidentally, I received an email from one of my stock brokers.
-He advised whose who were “stuck” in the market last week “sell on technical rebound”.
+He advised those who were “stuck” in the market last week to “sell on the technical rebound”.
 Then he quoted, “as Warren Buffet famously said, Be Greedy when others are Fearful, Be Fearful when Others are Greedy”.
-This is confusing to to me.
+This is confusing to me.
 If most investors are fearful now, shouldn’t we “be greedy”?

 When I was in the office, I heard other advisers receiving calls from clients concerning their investments and their explanations seem to give little comfort to the clients.
 In the end, they also give in and tell clients to “slowly cut down the position” too.